Rules

 Submission of depot bags – see the race program for further information.
 The participants must lift their bags on the loading plane, as well as tick off on the form together with the official how many bags are delivered to each checkpoint.
 Bags on the ground will be left behind.
 The depot trucks run from Alta on Thursday at 15:00 hrs/3 p.m.Information about the depot system is available at the registration office.
 FL is not responsible for the participants’ depot bags at the case of mild weather, loose dogs or similar.

-Equipment for this purpose includes: Anchor – dog coats – blanket – batteries – wrist wraps – heat ointment – booties – foot ointment – runner plastic – simple hand tools – harness – primus fuel/red spirits – hay* (to use in between checkpoints).
-This equipment must be placed in the designated depot area in soft packaging (plastic bags or similar).
-Everything that is delivered to the participant in this way can be controlled by the TD/Race manager
+Equipment that can be collected from the car and delivered to the participant is: Anchor – dog coats – food bowls – ladle – blanket – batteries – wrist wraps – heat ointment – booties – foot ointment – runner plastic – simple hand tools – harness – primus fuel/red spirits – hay* (to use in between checkpoints).
+Canicur and similar products recommended by the FL veterinarians are allowed to be collected from team car.

-Forbidden to use straw in the trail/between checkpoints.
+It is forbidden to use straw in the trail/between checkpoints.

 *Hay used between checkpoints: Hay must be packaged in a separate sack and can be taken from handler car to depot area.
 Hay from handler car can be used between checkpoints.
 If hay is been used outside checkpoints, it must be transported to the next checkpoint by participant.